Advisors Asset Management Inc. Buys 123 Shares of Life Storage, Inc. (NYSE:LSI)

 The business also recently announced a quarterly dividend, which was paid on Monday, July 26th.
 Shareholders of record on Wednesday, July 14th were issued a dividend of $0.74 per share.
 This represents a $2.96 annualized dividend and a yield of 2.42%.
 The ex-dividend date of this dividend was Tuesday, July 13th.
 Life Storage’s payout ratio is presently 74.56%.

 Several equities analysts have recently issued reports on LSI shares.
+Zacks Investment Research upgraded Life Storage from a “hold” rating to a “buy” rating and set a $133.00 price target on the stock in a research note on Friday, August 13th.
+Citigroup lifted their price target on Life Storage from $109.00 to $122.00 and gave the company a “buy” rating in a research note on Thursday, July 1st.
+Raymond James lifted their price target on Life Storage from $89.00 to $135.00 and gave the company an “outperform” rating in a research note on Tuesday, August 10th.
 Truist Securities lifted their price target on Life Storage from $98.00 to $105.00 and gave the company a “hold” rating in a research note on Monday, June 21st.
-Citigroup lifted their price target on Life Storage from $109.00 to $122.00 and gave the company a “buy” rating in a research note on Thursday, July 1st.
-KeyCorp lifted their price target on Life Storage from $120.00 to $128.00 and gave the company an “overweight” rating in a research note on Monday, August 23rd.
-Zacks Investment Research upgraded Life Storage from a “hold” rating to a “buy” rating and set a $133.00 price target on the stock in a research note on Friday, August 13th.
-Finally, Raymond James raised their price objective on Life Storage from $89.00 to $135.00 and gave the company an “outperform” rating in a report on Tuesday, August 10th.
+Finally, KeyCorp raised their price objective on Life Storage from $120.00 to $128.00 and gave the company an “overweight” rating in a report on Monday, August 23rd.
 Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
 Life Storage currently has an average rating of “Buy” and an average price target of $109.70.

 About Life Storage